Steva10/Qgis2threejs/docs/source/ObjectTypes.rst

 Pipe
 ~~~~

-Places a cylinder to each line segment and a sphere to each point.
+Places a cylinder to each line segment and a sphere to each vertex.

 .. raw:: html